ietf-wg-alto/draft-alto-oam-yang/appendix.md

         leaf whois-server {
           type inet:host;
           description
-            "Whois server for IRR query using RPSL.";
+            "Whois server for an IRR query using RPSL.";
         }
       }
     }